Four tips to transform the customer service your business offers

-I don’t usually eat at Wendy’s, but last week I was in the Phoenix airport and I was famished.
+I don’t usually eat at Wendy’s, but one time when I was in the Phoenix airport, I was famished.
 Instead of lunch, I’d escaped from the conference I’d presented at and hiked Camelback Mountain.

 A few hours later, I was waiting for my flight home.
 I’d eaten a small meal at a neighbouring restaurant with mediocre service.
 Now I wanted the baked potato I spotted on the Wendy’s signboard to top things off.
 I got to the counter and ordered.
 The baked potato was $2.99.
 My bill came to $3.25.